-All recor changes are now inclu in the open copy.
-Save this file un another name.
+All recorded changes are now included in the open copy.
+Save this file under another name.

 Comparing documents

 Sometimes reviewers may forget to record the changes they make.
 This is not a problem with Writer because you can find the changes if you compare documents.